-- 4.1 The University's commitments are embodied in the following aims: - the University aims to eliminate discrimination in our community of staff and students; - recruitment policies, practices and procedures will be examined and reviewed regularly to ensure that they do not discriminate unfairly, either directly or indirectly; - the University aims to eliminate discrimination in its practices by making all students and staff fully aware of their responsibilities under this policy and by regularly monitoring its operation and effectiveness;
+- 4.1 The University's commitments are embodied in the following aims: - the University aims to eliminate discrimination in our community of staff and students; - recruitment policies, practices and procedures will be examined and reviewed regularly to ensure that they do not discriminate unfairly, either directly or indirectly;

-- employment policies, practices and procedures will be examined and reviewed regularly by the Human Resources Director to ensure that they do not discriminate unfairly, either directly or indirectly; - student policies, practices and procedures will be examined and reviewed regularly by the Director of Student Journey and the University Secretary's Office, to ensure that they do not discriminate unfairly, either directly or indirectly; - job advertisements will include an equality and diversity statement; - in the recruitment and selection of staff the University will seek to ensure that advertising is not inappropriately restricted; - objective and justifiable job-related selection criteria will be used in the recruitment of staff.
-Appointments will be made on relevant ability and, where appropriate, qualification and experience; - all staff will be provided with information on the University's Single Equality scheme; this Equality and Diversity policy and other policies related to equality and diversity; - the University will ensure that terms and conditions of employment are applied fairly and consistently; - the University will take advantage of the positive action provisions of the relevant equality legislation in circumstances where it deems it to be appropriate; and - the University recognises the importance of training as a key element in the promotion of equal opportunities.
+- the University aims to eliminate discrimination in its practices by making all students and staff fully aware of their responsibilities under this policy and by regularly monitoring its operation and effectiveness; - employment policies, practices and procedures will be examined and reviewed regularly by the Executive Director of People and the Human Resources Director to ensure that they do not discriminate unfairly, either directly or indirectly; - student policies, practices and procedures will be examined and reviewed regularly by the Dean of Students and the University Secretary, to ensure that they do not discriminate unfairly, either directly or indirectly; - our published Recruitment and Selection Guidelines state our commitment to ensuring that equality of opportunity is evident at all stages of the recruitment and selection process, and that the appropriate level of due regard and monitoring is carried out.
+Following these guidelines will help managers to meet their commitment to equality, diversity and inclusion; - job advertisements include an equality and diversity statement; - person specifications for all jobs include the essential requirement for all applicants to submit an equality and diversity statement of no more than one page, articulating how they will contribute to making our University more inclusive and what they have previously done to advance equality; - in the recruitment and selection of staff the University will seek to ensure that advertising is not inappropriately restricted; - objective and justifiable job-related selection criteria will be used in the recruitment of staff.
+Appointments will be made on relevant ability and, where appropriate, qualification and experience; - all staff will be provided with information on the University's Equality and Diversity policy and other policies related to equality and diversity; - the University will ensure that terms and conditions of employment are applied fairly and consistently; - the University will take advantage of the positive action provisions of the relevant equality legislation in circumstances where it deems it to be appropriate; and - the University recognises the importance of training as a key element in the promotion of equal opportunities.
 Such training/guidance is viewed as particularly important for those involved in appraising the performance and potential of employees; identifying training needs; and recruitment and selection procedures.